AndrewHaward2310/vault_workspace/ubuntu_vault/3 - Zettenkasten/C - Main notes/Embedded System - Basics.md

 	- C' deterministic behavior and low-level control make it suitable for real-time applications
 	- Techniques like interrupt handling and task scheduling are commonly used to meet real-time requirements
 - Portability: While ES are often designed for specific hardware platforms, portability remains essential for code reuse and maintainability
 	-  C' standardized syntax and well-defined behavior make it relatively portable across different architecture and compilers
+	- However, developers must be mindful of platform-specific considerations when writing portable code
+# 5. Embedded C Programming Best Practices
+- To ensure the reliability, efficiency, and maintainability of embedded systems